NVIDIA-METROPOLIS/example-helm-charts/README.md

 - dataFromValueAsText: source must point to an Helm values parameter, and the value is treated as raw text.
 - dataFromValueAsYaml: source must point to an Helm values parameter, and the value is treated as yaml data.
 - dataFromFile: source must point to the config file, with a path relative to root of the helm chart.
-- data: is the raw yaml data in a format that can be includeed as-is as K8s config map data.
+- data: is the raw yaml data in a format that can be included as-is as K8s config map data.

 A config map can be consumed by containers as a volume where the data file will be mounted.
 For example: